ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

 The file SETEVB is needed for EVB simulations.
 If this file is not found, the execution of DL_POLY_4 is aborted.
-See section :ref:`setevb` for a detailed explanation of the input parameters for EVB calculations.
+See section :ref:`evb-users` for a detailed explanation of the input parameters for EVB calculations.

 ..
 [1]